LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/ComponentBreakdown/ConversationBuilder/overview.md

 ### The Settings Toolbar

 The Settings Toolbar contains various menus and panels which allow you to configure your bot/automation further.
 It also includes the **Assist** tool, which actively "listens" to your dialogue as you build it and recommends intents, entities and more for your use, and the **Messaging Client**, which allows you to test your various dialogs.

+Once you have populated the Dialog View with interactions, you can select any interaction and click on the Interaction Details icon (it will be selected by default).
+Inside this panel, you can configure further actions for the bot/automation dependent on the same methods we described above such as pattern matching, intents, and so on.
+You can achieve this by selected User Response, configured the conditions the bot/automation will look for and the resulting action (like sending a specific interaction, ending the dialog, and so on).

+#### Conditions

+#### Slots

+##### Change Response

+##### Cancel Response

+##### Fallback Response

+#### Next Step

+#### Code